What are Keywords

 • “Lager Beer”

-An example of long-tail keywords are:
+Examples of long-tail keywords are:

-• Can I learn to play the guitar, if I don’t want to study music theory?
+• Can I learn to play the guitar if I don’t want to study music theory?

 • Best smartphone under $400 for making black-and-white photos